 People trust family, friends, and even online strangers far more than a restaurant advertising or restaurant marketing campaign.
 This is why your existing customers are your strongest and most influential sales force.

 A happy customer will tell at least three people about his or her experience.
 If the people that the customer tells enjoy your food, they will each tell an average of three more people, quickly expanding the success and sales of your restaurant.

 Alternatively, an angry customer shares his or her experience with at least 10 people, and with social media, you can imagine how quickly this can impact your business.
-As a result, using tools such as technology to elevate the customer experience allows you to create more satisfied customers as well as a larger and more influential “sales force” — and it’s filled with people you don’t have to pay.
+As a result, using tech to elevate the customer experience helps you keep those hungry customers coming back for more.

 Boost the customer experience through technology

 Expectations around the restaurant experience have transformed over the past decade.
 Potential customers expect experiences that are faster and more positive and that exceed their expectations.
 And if they don’t get these experiences, they aren’t shy about complaining on a massive scale (aka social media).
 Consider the following:

 • Seven out of 10 U.S. consumers report they have spent more money doing business with a company that delivers excellent services.

 • A Harvard Business School study found that a one-star increase on a restaurant's Yelp rating was connected to a restaurant revenue bump of 5% to 9%.

 • A review of over 331,920 online reviews found that "service" was the most frequently used keyword.